Destinations AI Logo

 Suddenly, there you are, at the edge of Shanghai’s earth, in the poetic embrace of Nanhuizui Guanhai Park.
 It’s the kind of place painted in brushstrokes of calmness and simplicity, tinged with the briny breeze of the East China Sea.
 As you amble along the sea-hugging path, waves of maritime-themed artwork, from ship-shaped topiaries to imaginative sculptures, engage your senses.

 What’s more, the unsung luxury of time stands still here.
-As the sun lowers its curtains, the park transforms into a grand theatre of celestial hues.
+The park transforms into a grand theatre of celestial hues as the sun lowers its curtains.
 The sky, drenched in shades of apricot and lavender, hints at far-off horizons awaiting discovery.
 It’s in this moment, this breathtaking interface of land, sea, and sky, that you truly perceive the magic woven into every corner of the Nanhuizui Guanhai Park.

 Address: VXMF+492, Pudong, Shanghai, China, 201308